 In the signature section of the Affidavit of Support, respondent certified under penalty of perjury that he “agree[d] to submit to the personal jurisdiction of any Federal or State court that has subject matter jurisdiction of a lawsuit against [him] to enforce [his] obligation under this Form I-864.”
 (Emphases added.)

 Elena filed her divorce petition in January 2019.
-The marriage lasted less than four years to the date of filing.
-Her separate count within the petition alleged that Boris breached the promise to support her (as a third party beneficiary) under the affidavit of support.
+The marriage lasted less than 4 years as of the date of filing.
+Her separate count within the petition alleged that Boris breached the promise to support her (as a third-party beneficiary) under the affidavit of support.
 It urged that Boris breached this contract by cancelling her medical insurance and by failing to financially support her since late December 2018.
 Elena asserted that she was a full-time student at a community college, not employed, and not expected to be employed in the near term.
 She alleged that Boris worked as a truck driver.
-She asserted that she could not become a United States citizen until late 2022 or later (and only if she gained the requisite command of the English language).
+She asserted that she could not become a United States citizen until late 2022 or later (and only if she had gained the requisite command of English).
 The appellate court noted that by filing her divorce case, she gave up her ability to become a citizen in three years and would have to wait five years.
 As a lawful permanent resident, she alleged that she was prohibited from seeking or obtaining any public benefits.
 She urged that Boris had to support her until she became a citizen.
-Thus, she sought enforcement of the Affidavit of Support plus attorneys fees.
+Thus, she sought enforcement of the Affidavit of Support plus attorneys’ fees.

 Boris raised the affirmative defense of fraud.
 He counter-petitioned for a declaration of invalidity of marriage.
 These claims are notoriously hard to win.
 He argued that Elena fraudulently induced him into the marriage.
 He urged that she married merely seeking U.S. citizenship.
 Boris contended that Elena never intended to live as husband and wife with him, have children, or remain married past her acquisition of permanent-resident status.

 The trial court granted Elena’s petition for temporary maintenance in February 2019.
 It later found Boris in contempt for failing to pay Elena’s rent on a temporary basis, failure to pay maintenance, and failure to pay interim attorney fees.
-In later filings, petitioner alleged that she was employed as an Uber driver part time and remained a student in community college.
+In later filings, the petitioner alleged that she was employed as an Uber driver part-time and remained a student in community college.

 The trial occurred on March 13, 2020 (shortly before the Covid-related shut down).
-At trial Boris’ attorney appeared, but Boris failed to appear or present evidence.
+At trial, Boris’s attorney appeared, but Boris failed to appear or present evidence.
 Petitioner was the only witness.
 The record on appeal did not contain a report of proceedings from the trial (trial testimony transcripts).

 On May 8, 2020, the trial court dissolved the parties’ marriage.
 The trial court declined Elena’s request to enter judgment on the breach-of-contract count.
 It directed her to seek that relief in federal court.
 In extensive written findings, the court noted that the parties’ marriage was of short duration, there were no children and virtually no assets, and there was modest debt.
 The central issues were maintenance and the Affidavit of Support.

-The trial court determined that an award of maintenance for petitioner was not justified under the current circumstances.
-The court ordered a review of maintenance in 18 months (and set the end date at three years for petitioner to file a Federal maintenance claim).
-At that time it reserved its authority to review any steps petitioner took to become self-supporting.
-It rejected Boris’ fraud affirmative defense.
+The trial court determined that an award of maintenance for the petitioner was not justified under the current circumstances.
+The court ordered a review of maintenance in 18 months (and set a three-year deadline for the petitioner to file a Federal maintenance claim).
+At that time, it reserved its authority to review any steps the petitioner took to become self-supporting.
+It rejected Boris’s claimed affirmative defense of fraud.
 It also rejected the husband’s request to declare that his marriage was invalid.

-The parties’ income was unclear, the court determined, as both parties were incredible on the subject.
+The parties’ income was unclear; the court determined that both parties were not credible on the subject.
 Elena, the trial court found, was underemployed.
-She did not testify how many hours she worked per week or month.
-She had a university degree from Russia and the trial court found her to be hardworking and intelligent.
+She did not testify to how many hours she worked per week or month.
+She had a university degree from Russia, and the trial court found her to be hardworking and intelligent.
 The court noted that while English was her second language, she had a greater understanding than she portrayed in court.
 This was evidenced in part by her responding in English to a question in court before it was fully translated into Russian.

-Regarding Elena’s jobs, the trial court found her to be underemployed and found that she had the ability to earn $2,000 a month.
-The 18-month review date was to assess both efforts at employment and review efforts to bring a Federal case.
+Regarding Elena’s jobs, the trial court found her to be underemployed and determined that she could earn $2,000 a month.
+The 18-month review date was to assess both efforts to secure employment and efforts to bring a Federal case.

 The trial court found it was an inappropriate forum to hear the case.
 It pointed to the “inherently conflicting nature of the Affidavit of Support and Illinois statutory and case law.”
-The trial court pointed to the ability of the trial court to impute income and examine the efforts to be self-supporting.
+The trial court noted its ability to impute income and examine efforts to be self-supporting.
 These are directly contrary to the Federal law that “prohibits courts from requiring sponsored immigrants to mitigate their circumstances.”

 The sole argument on appeal was the breach-of-contract count.
 The appellate court cited out-of-state cases holding that State courts have jurisdiction to hear claims seeking to enforce Form I-864 obligations.
 The appellate court concluded that: